microservices-march-2022/.github/profile/README.md

 This is a continuosly evolving demo architecture for the annual Microservices March NGINX event.
 The architecture consists of a simple chat system in which each "conversation" has two users (think LinkedIn messages).

+## Microservices March 2023
+The Microservices March 2023 event has finished.
+You can view the materials which include video and text-based tutorials at [this link](https://www.nginx.com/c/microservices-march-2023-agenda/).
+All of the tutorials use tag `v1` as a base, although some start from other branches but it will be noted in the lab guides.

+The instruqt-based interactive labs are no longer available.

 ## Running the Architecture

 We suggest you read and understand this document before continuing.
 Start up instructions can be found in the [`platform` repository README](https://github.com/microservices-march/platform).